-Founded in 1900, the Illinois High School Association is a not-profit organization with over 780 member high schools in Illinois.
+Founded on December 27, 1900, the Illinois High School Association is a private, not-for-profit organization with more than 800 member high schools in Illinois.
 The IHSA is headquartered in Bloomington, Illinois, and is not funded by tax dollars or administered by the government in the state of Illinois.

 The rules that govern the setup and scheduling of each state tournament are known as the Terms & Conditions.
 Every sport and activity has a geographically diverse Advisory Committee that can offer recommendations to change the Terms & Conditions.
 A committee of Athletic Directors provides feedback on each recommendation to give the Board of Directors feedback from several groups before they cast the deciding vote.